ansys/pydpf-core/doc/source/user_guide/tutorials/fields.rst

 support of interest:

     1) The location: which component will be enumerated (list of nodes for example)
-    2) The support: the list is relative about which domain (list of nodes of a given meshed region)
+    2) The support: the list is relative about which domain (list of nodes of a given, meshed region)

 Therefore, we have two main supports to scope in: time and mesh domains.
 You specify the set of components by defining a range of IDs: